 State Sen. Richard Martinez is arrested on suspicion of DWI

-Espanola police say New Mexico state Sen. Richard Martinez is facing charges of aggravated DWI and reckless driving after a car crash.
+Police say New Mexico state Sen. Richard Martinez has been arrested on suspicion of drunken driving and is facing charges following a car crash.

 The Santa Fe New Mexican reports Martinez was alone in his SUV at the time of the crash.

-He was taken to a hospital for an evaluation before officers booked him into the Espanola jail.
+He was taken to a hospital for an evaluation before officers booked him into jail.

 It was unclear Sunday if Martinez has a lawyer who can speak on his behalf.